 Dairy

-Although dairy and eggs should be avoided, type O's can occasionally consume products including:
+Although dairy and eggs should be avoided, type O's can occasionally consume products including:- butter

 Nuts are a great source of protein and healthy fats, and type O's can typically have most nuts, except for the ones listed in the "avoid" list.
 Pumpkin seeds and walnuts are found to be the most beneficial for type O's to eat.